 - All negotiations at a given day proceed in one direction.
-This means that either all negotiations are opened by the offer from L_1 agents or all of them are opened by offers from L_0 agents. - It is not guaranteed that the opening agent will be the same everyday.
-This means that some days L_1 agents will start all negotiations and in some other days L_0 agents will start all negotiations. - You should not assume that all negotiations proceed at the same speed.
-This means that a negotiation between agent A and B can be on round 10 while another between agent A and agent C can be on round 56.
+This means that all negotiations between L_i and L{i+1} agents are opened by offers from L{i+1} agents ore all of them are opened by offers from L_i agents. - It is not guaranteed that the opening agent will be the same everyday.
+This means that some days L_i agents will start all negotiations with L{i+1} agents and some other days it is the other way around. - You should not assume that all negotiations proceed at the same speed.
+This means that a negotiation between agent A and B can be on round 10 while another between agent A and agent C can be on round 5 5 .